gvwilson/thirdbit/src/fiction/iffy/index.md

 Was this the "other matters" that the trolley had mentioned?
-People grumbled about tweaked animals stealing bits of hardware and scraps of food, and kids sometimes threw stones at them to shoo them away, but hunting them as if they were rogue machines?
+People grumbled about tweaked animals stealing bits of hardware and scraps of food, and kids sometimes threw stones at them to shoo them away, but *hunting* them as if they were rogue machines?

 *«help»*

 Something she thought was supposed to be a map appeared in her mind.
 *I can't make sense o' that,* she thought, scrambling to her feet and grabbing her coat.
-The map was a raccon's eye view of Halley, full of rarely-used basements with smells for signposts and twisty little paths that she presumed kept them out of sight of people.
+The image was a raccon's eye view of Halley, full of rarely-used basements with smells for signposts and twisty little paths that she presumed kept them out of sight of people.
 But the streets and shops she knew were mostly blank no-go areas,